 what we do

-At potage we're passionate about delivering delicious, freshly prepared meals in a sustainable way.
-All our food is handmade by our cooks in small batches, just as you would as home.
-We only using the finest seasonal ingredients from local suppliers and offer breakfast, lunch and dinner - on a regular or ad hoc basis - for both large and small groups.
-We want to bring people together to enjoy our delicious deliveries, beautifully presented.
+We deliver fresh, sustainable and always delicious meals to your desk or door.
+We only use the finest seasonal ingredients from local suppliers and offer breakfast, lunch and dinner - on a regular or ad hoc basis - for both large and small groups.

 how to order